 Ideal for: Working students or students with family obligations, but any college student might benefit from accelerated courses

 Traditional college courses typically last 14-15 weeks, with breaks between semesters for summer and winter holidays.
 Accelerated college classes — often offered for online degrees — go much faster.

 You can find courses that are only 4 weeks, 5 weeks, 6 weeks, and 8 weeks long.
 That means you can complete more classes in the academic year and graduate sooner.

 Cost: $93 in 2023-2024 (plus the test center registration fee)

 Ideal for: Any high school or college student interested in earning credit by taking College-Level Examination Program (CLEP) exams

-There are currently more than 2,000 test centers across the country, so you should be able to find a location near you.
-Exams take about 90 minutes and include 60-100 questions.
+By passing any of the 34 CLEP exams, you can earn a minimum of three credits recognized by over 2,900 schools across the U.S. Exams take about 90 minutes to complete and include 60-100 questions.
 The College Board offers free study practice and test prep materials online.

 4. DSST Exams

 Cost: $100 (plus administrative fees at the testing site)